-Michelle LaFrance (Ph.D., University of Washington, 2009) directs the Writing Across the Curriculum program and teaches courses on writing, composition pedagogy, Writing Studies and research methodologies.
+Michelle LaFrance (Ph.D., University of Washington, 2009) is a feminist critical ethnographer, who teaches courses on community writing, feminist methodologies, writing studies, and pedagogy.
 Michelle has published on institutional ethnography, e-portfolios, e-research, and writing center pedagogy.
 Her latest publications explore the relationships between institutional discourse and the material conditions of teaching, especially how the work/teaching practices of staff and faculty in writing programs take shape.
+Her current work has her participating in urban communities, studying discourses of voluneerism and belonging.

-Critical Sourcebook/Collection: Corbett, Steven J. and Michelle LaFrance.
+Corbett, Steven J. and Michelle LaFrance.
 Peer Review and Peer Response: A Critical Sourcebook.
 Bedford/St. Martins.
-(In Press: Spring 2017.)
+(2017.)

 Anicca Cox, Timothy R. Dougherty, Seth Kahn, Michelle LaFrance, and Amy Lynch-Biniek “The Indianapolis Resolution: Responding to 21st Century Exigencies/Political Economies of Composition Labor.”
 College Composition and Communication, Special Issue: Political Economies.
 68.1 (2016): 38-67.